U.S. Embassy Stockholm, Sweden - STK

 Step 2: Get a medical exam in Sweden, Denmark or Norway

-As soon as you receive your appointment date, you must schedule a medical exam in Sweden, Denmark or Norway.
-Click the “Medical Exam Instructions” button below for alist of designated doctors’ offices in Sweden, Denmark or Norway.
+As soon as you receive your appointment date, you must schedule a medical exam with the panel physician in your country of residence.
+Click the “Medical Exam Instructions” button below for a list of designated doctors’ offices in Denmark, Estonia, Finland, Latvia, Lithuania, Norway, and Sweden.
 Please schedule and attend a medical exam with one of these doctors before your interview.

 Medical Exam Instructions >>